Ali Çetinkaya: Biography

-When the Greek forces were landing at Smyrna on May 15, 1919, he was a lieutenant colonel and the commander of 172nd Infantry Regiment stationed in the Aegean coastal town of Ayvalık.
-His regiment was under the command of the 56th Division of Hürrem Bey.
-Ali played a key role in the first stage of the Greco-Turkish War of 1919–1922, starting with the opening battle.
+When the Greek forces were landing at Smyrna on May 15, 1919, he was a lieutenant colonel and the commander of the Ottoman 172nd Infantry Regiment stationed in the Aegean coastal town of Ayvalık.
+His regiment was under the command of the 56th Division of Hurrem Bey.
+Ali played a key role in the first stage of the Greco-Turkish War of 1919–1922, starting with the opening battle against the occupying Greek forces.

 He was briefly able to hold back the advance into the city of Greek occupation forces.
-His action is considered to mark the first shots fired by regular forces in the 1919–22 Greco-Turkish War, although there were earlier confrontations in which irregular militias participated, including the battle involving Hasan Tahsin in İzmir, as well as actions in Urla and Ödemiş.
+His action is considered to mark the first shots fired by regular forces in the 1919–22 Greco-Turkish War which was part of the wider Turkish War of Independence, although there were earlier confrontations in which irregular militias participated, including the battle involving Hasan Tahsin in İzmir, as well as actions in Urla and Ödemiş.

 The hill in Ayvalık from where the first shots were fired is now called İlk Kurşun Tepesi (First Bullet Hill).
-Today there is a military rehabilitation center on that hill.
+Today there is a military rehabilitation center on that hill for Turkish Army soldiers.

 After the war, Ali Çetinkaya was elected to Turkish Grand National Assembly for eight successive terms and served until 1942, holding ministerial posts in six different governments, including, with the formation of a Ministry of Transport, becoming Turkey's first Minister of Transport.

 Ali Çetinkaya died in Istanbul in the year of his 71st birthday.

 Ali Çetinkaya is considered a hero in Turkey.
 Cunda Island of Ayvalık was renamed Alibey Adası (Ali Bey Island) after him, although the old name remains in common use.